LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

                     :lines: 260-262

-To swap the loop nest ordering and keep the same execution policy on each loop, we would use this policy:
+To swap the loop nest ordering and keep the same execution policy on each loop, we would use this policy which swaps the ``RAJA::nested::For`` arguments:

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 290-292